seanpierce/Pure-Data-Modules/README.md

 ## Usage

-Each module can be targetted by their namespace and filename.
+Each module can be targetted by it's namespace and filename.
 Example, if there is a module in the `audio` folder called `reverb~.pd`, you should create an object with the name `[audio/reverb~]`.